 What Stresses Out Sugar Gliders?

-Sugar gliders are meant to live in colonies made up of one male, one female, and the offspring (joeys) they produce from the year before and the current year.
+Sugar gliders are meant to live in colonies made up of multiple gliders and the offspring (joeys) they produce from the year before and the current year.
 In captivity, we often house multiple gliders in large cages and "force" them to get along by giving them no other option in a home.
-If these gliders don't like each other or feel threatened (multiple adult males living together is one example where a threat may be perceived) they will experience stress.
+If these gliders don't like each other or feel threatened, they will experience stress; this usually happens when more than two alpha males leave together.
 Other reasons for stress in sugar gliders include small enclosures, noisy environments, poor air quality (owners that smoke indoors), sexual frustration, and perceived predators in their environment such as a dog or cat.

 Can Your Sugar Glider Hurt Themselves While Self-Mutilating?